 It is not easy to ascertain if skunks have been eating your flock.

-However, a few tips can help you understand if the predators invading your homestead are skunks or not.
+However, a few tips can help you understand whether the predators invading your homestead are skunks.
 They include;

 Some predators do not even have a scent.

 However, skunks have a unique and strong scent that they leave behind, and you can notice it from a distance.

 You could smell and tell it was there if it was in your coop.

 The footprints of the Skunks are very distinct.

 Skunks have five toes on each foot, just like raccoons.